 - Priority parking spaces

 - Communication of the drastic cost-saving participants could make!

 The scheme allows employees to purchase bikes and equipment through salary sacrifice, allowing beneficial rates via tax-efficient deductions from salary, and so goods can be bought with savings of 25-39%.

-The promotion and use of this scheme throughout your workplace could mean less cars, happier, healthier and more active employees, as well as a lower company environmental impact.
+The promotion and use of this scheme throughout your workplace could mean fewer cars, happier, healthier, and more active employees, as well as a lower company environmental impact.